junobuild/plugins/plugins/nextjs-plugin/README.md

 | NEXT_PUBLIC_ICP_LEDGER_ID        | `ryjl3-tyaaa-aaaaa-aaaba-cai` | `ryjl3-tyaaa-aaaaa-aaaba-cai`                                      |
 | NEXT_PUBLIC_ICP_INDEX_ID         | `qhbym-qaaaa-aaaaa-aaafq-cai` | `qhbym-qaaaa-aaaaa-aaafq-cai`                                      |

-> Variables prefixed with NEXT*PUBLIC* are clearly marked for browser availability, but they are injected into the environment ([documentation](https://nextjs.org/docs/pages/api-reference/next-config-js/env)) by the plugin.
-If you prefer to remove or change this prefix, it is possible.
+> Variables prefixed with `NEXT_PUBLIC_` are clearly marked for browser availability, but they are injected into the environment ([documentation](https://nextjs.org/docs/pages/api-reference/next-config-js/env)) by the plugin.
+If you prefer to remove or change this prefix, it is possible using the option `prefix`.

 ## Installation